andrewacashner/hearingfaithms/chapters/chapter-2.md

 within each nation, people of different temperaments appreciate different styles that conform the most to their natural inclinations."
 [@Kircher:Musurgia, 544:
-"Quod quemadmodum diversæ nationes diuerso stylo musico gaudent, ita & in vnaquaque natione diuersi temperamenti homines, diuersis stylis, vnusquisque suæ naturali inclinationi maximè conformibus afficiuntur."]
+"Quod quemadmodum diversae nationes diuerso stylo musico gaudent, ita & in vnaquaque natione diuersi temperamenti homines, diuersis stylis, vnusquisque suae naturali inclinationi maximè conformibus afficiuntur."]
 What delights a person with a sanguine temperament might enrage or madden a melancholic listener; what has a strong effect on one person may have no effect